 Date: July 7-10, 2020

-City: St. Louis, MO
+Location: St. Louis, MO

 The R programming language is a highly popular tool for scientific computing, statistics, and data analysis.
 Like other data analysis tools, R relies on ETL in order to process and transform information between the source and target locations.

 Developers and devotees of R converge at the annual useR! conference to discuss the project's present and future state.
 The 2019 conference, which took place in Toulouse, France, featured speakers such as RStudio's chief technology officer, as well as professors École Polytechnique and the Johannes Kepler University Linz.

 useR!
 2020 pricing features three tiers: Industry, with $590 (early bird) and $740 (regular), Academic, with $390 (early bird) and $540 (regular), and Student, with $190 (early bird) and $300 (regular).